moseley/cognito-material-ui/README.md

 #### Add the API

+Open `schema.graphql` and change what you need to.

 ```
 $ amplify add api
 ?
 Please select from one of the below mentioned services: GraphQL